Modelling Global Trade with Optimal Transport: Methods

-Uncertainty quantification on the estimated cost matrix $\hat{\mathbf{C}}$ is obtained by passing random samples of $\mathbf{T}$ through the trained neural network $u$.
-These samples are obtained by selecting either $T_{ij}^\text{E}$ or $T_{ij}^\text{I}$ uniformly at random for each entry of the transport plan, and passing this sample through the neural network.
-Repeating this $n$ times gives $n$ samples of $\mathbf{C}$, and inserting each estimate of $\mathbf{C}$ into Sinkhorn's algorithm gives $n$ estimated transport plans $\mathbf{\hat{T}}$.
-We generate $n=1000$ samples for each year.
+Uncertainty on the estimates stems from two sources: one, the degree to which the minimizer of the inverse problem \eqref{eq:loss_function} is ill-defined (i.e. the number of possible cost matrices that all fit the problem equally well), and two, the uncertainty on the transport plans themselves.
+To address the first, we use an \emph{ensemble training approach} \cite{Gaskin_2023,Gaskin_2024} and train a family $\{u_k \}$ of 10 neural networks for each commodity in parallel.
+Even though the inverse problem is theoretically well-posed when the forward problem \eqref{eq:OT_entropy_regularised} admits a solution, in the case of the FAO data we are solving a minimisation problem.
+To incorporate the uncertainty on the transport plans, we pass random samples of $\bm{T}$ through each of the trained neural networks $u_k$.
+These samples are obtained by selecting either $T_{ij}^\text{E}$ or $T_{ij}^\text{I}$ uniformly at random for each entry of the transport plan, and passing this sample through each neural network.
+Repeating this $n$ times gives $n$ samples of $\bm{C}$, and inserting each estimate of $\bm{C}$ into Sinkhorn's algorithm gives $n$ estimated transport plans $\bm{\hat{T}}$.
+We generate a total of $n=100$ samples for each year and neural network (see also fig.~\ref{fig:SI:UQ} in the SI).
+The uncertainty estimates obtained by our method then provide an indication of how strongly a given set of trade flows informs the underlying cost.